 The Dia de los Muertos Festival is a celebration of multi-cultural roots in Arizona.
 The Cultural Coalition, who aims to preserve the rich multicultural customs and traditions of Hispanic Americans, leads the annual celebration of “Day of the Dead.”
 The festival includes hundreds of masked entertainers performing music, dance and theater to proudly honor this holiday's customs.

-Phoenix Comicon is the ultimate stop for pop culture super fans.
+Phoenix Fan Fusion is the ultimate stop for pop culture super fans.
 Dress in your favorite costume and join the convention celebrating pop culture icons, comic books, television and movies.
 Comicon attendees will get the chance to interact with celebrities, attend guest panels, and geek out with fellow pop culture junkies.

 Country Thunder is the go to country music festival in the state of Arizona.
 Located in the rural area of Florence, country music fans flock to camp out and see their favorite artists perform.
 This four-day Bacchanalia is as much of a party as it is a concert.

-Held annually around Halloween, the Salt River Fields Balloon Festival is a family friendly event with no shortage of activities for kids.
+Held annually around Halloween, the Salt River Fields Spooktacular Hot Air Balloon Festival is a family friendly event with no shortage of activities for kids.
 Over 4,000 pounds of candy are given out annually to trick-or-treaters.
 Additionally, families are invited to enjoy the haunted trail, kids zone, and enjoy a tethered balloon ride on one of the many hot air balloons.